Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Radial eigenfunctions

 \subsection{Families of radial eigenfunctions}

-An explicit expression for three-parametric functions $\phi_{q_1 q_2 l}(\theta)$ is unknown as the integral \eqref{wavefunction_K_integral} over the group $K$ cannot calculated for arbitrary $\theta_i$.
-Nevertheless it is possible to demonstrate that it vanishes at a special line $\thtwo = \thF = 0$ due to the fact that not more than 6 out 8 Grassmann variables are present in every monomial of the integrand (the same is true for the dual special line $\thone = \thF = 0$ due to the Weyl group symmetry).
-It means that three-parametric radial functions along with the unit function 1 do not constitute a complete basis.
+An explicit expression for three-parametric functions $\phi_{q_1 q_2 l}(\theta)$ is unknown as the integral \eqref{wavefunction_K_integral} over the group $K$ cannot be calculated for arbitrary $\theta_i$.
+Nevertheless it is possible to demonstrate that it vanishes at a special line $\thtwo = \thF = 0$ due to the fact that not more than six out of eight Grassmann variables are present in every monomial of the integrand.
+The same is true for the line $\thone = \thF = 0$ due to the Weyl group symmetry.
+However, it does not belong to the chosen Weyl chamber $\thone \geq \thtwo \geq 0$ and thus should not be considered.
+Mentioned nullification means that three-parametric radial functions along with the unit function 1 do not constitute a complete basis.
 So, for example, $\delta(Q,\Lambda)$ cannot be expanded in $\phi_{q_1 q_2 l}(\theta)$ and 1 at least at the mentioned line, which is the first arising issue.

 The second issue is that putting $q_2 = l = 0$ and leaving only $q_1$ also nullifies the integral \eqref{wavefunction_K_integral} for the same reason, which may indicate that wavefunctions corresponding to these momenta are lost.
-In order to recover the lost eigenfunctions we will consider the $q_2 = l = 0$ family in a modified parametrisation and will omit integration over some Grassmann variables.
+In order to recover the lost eigenfunctions we will consider the $q_2 = l = 0$ family in a modified parametrization and will omit integration over some Grassmann variables.
 As a result, we will also resolve the first mentioned issue on incompletness of the basis of three-parametric eigenfunctions.